Yet another day goes by, seeing post after post sharing how great their day’s been and how much fun they’ve had together.

-But in reality, you can create many a happy moment and have a wonderful time every day with your children, every day.
+But in reality, you can create your version of a happy moment and have a wonderful time every day with your children.

-Spending quality time together as a family and not buying into the negative things you hear about.
+Spending quality time together as a family and not buying into the negative things you hear.

 Leaving behind the hectic life in favour of actualising those family values you want to see in action.